chadstolper/glo/README.md

     * id: unique identifier for edges
     * weight: weights for edges

-* Replace the line 14 of the file `js/les_mis_demo.js` by
+* Replace the line 14 of the file `v1/les_mis_demo.js` by
 ```
 var source = “YOUR_DIRECTORY_NAME”
 ```

 ## Notes
-* Since all the computations are performed in client-side, we recommend to use graphs up to 1000 nodes.
+* Due to SVG rendering limitations, we recommend to graphs only up to 500 nodes.
 * It only supports pre-defined attributes.
 Our current prototype does not automatically detect attributes from data.